deepflame/website/source/blog/articles/2014-03-24-eye-strain-and-headache.html.markdown

 Hope that OLED or other upcoming technologies will bring more comfort to the eyes.
 Our health is essential!

 What is your experience with LED backlit displays?
 Do you experience any eye strain or headache?
-Let me know on Twitter on in the comments.
+Let me know on Twitter or in the comments.

 ## More Resources